 - Loan Origination Fee or Mortgage Points—Normally 0-2% of loan amount, used as compensation for putting loans in place.

 - Documents Preparation Fee—On average, a few hundred dollars to pay for the preparation of important documents such as the Truth-in-Lending disclosure.

 - Title Search—In the amount of a few hundred dollars, this fee is paid to a title company to research court records, prior deeds, and property databases to guarantee the title as free and clear of liens.

 - Recording Fee—This is a charge for handling paperwork through counties or cities, and is usually a few hundred dollars or less.

 - Flood Certification—In certain geographical areas, flood certification is necessary.

 - Survey Fee—A survey of the property ensures proper boundary lines to prevent encroachment by adjacent properties.
-Existing survey maybe used.
+Existing survey may be used.
 If a new survey needs to be obtained, expect to pay a few hundred dollars.

-Refinancing Student Loans
+Refinance Student Loans

-- Irregular or volatile income
+- Irregular income